Home

 Using Primer’s demographic selector, Verkada could define audiences using job titles and industries and preview who those audiences would include.

-Instead of buying lists blindly, the team could see the composition of their targeting before launching campaigns — making the process far more transparent than traditional data vendors.
+The team could see the composition of their targeting before launching campaigns — making the process far more transparent than traditional data vendors.

 Patrick summarizes the strategy simply: